 Trauma Therapy

 Because it is your body that has endured the traumatic event, it is at this level that support and resolution is needed.
-While most therapy is limited to a focus on emotions and thoughts, I use a specialized approach that includes helping the body and nervous system to process what has happened.
+While most talk-therapy is limited to a focus on emotions and thoughts, I use a specialized approach that includes helping the body and nervous system to process what has happened.
 In this way physical symptoms can begin to subside and your system can begin to calm down.

 Trauma can affect the ability to feel safe or comfortable in relationships.
 In our work you will learn to understand and pre-empt the ways that traumatic triggers get in the way of your relationships.
 As you discover the means to being in the present moment and not stuck in the past, you will be able to approach relationships from a place of greater ease and strength.